Bearer/bearer/README.md

 Bearer with some of the best tech companies in the world to help them protect highly sensitive data.

 What if you don't process sensitive data?
 Well, that's pretty rare these days.
-Even if you discover no usage after a one-time scan, Curio is a great addition to your CI tooling to ensure sensitive data processing isn't introduced into your codebase.
+Even if you discover no usage after a one-time scan, Curio is a great addition to your CI tooling to ensure sensitive data processing isn't introduced into your codebase without your knowledge.

 ### How is it different from X solution?

 Static code analysis tools for security are not new and many great solutions exist including Snyk Code, CodeQL, Semgrep, SonarQube, Brakeman, etc.

-Curio is different as it emphasizes that the most asset we need to protect today is sensitive data, not “systems.”
+Curio is different as it emphasizes that the most important asset we need to protect today is sensitive data, not “systems.”
 At the same time, it’s built with the knowledge that developers are not security experts and can’t dedicate more time to fix a growing number of security issues without a clear prioritization and understanding of the impact.

 By putting the **focus on sensitive data first**, Curio is able to trigger security risks and vulnerabilities that are by design top priority, with much less noise.